Medical Student Debt: The 2018 Numbers!

 By: LifeofaMedStudent

-What the numbers mean:
+medical student debtWhat the numbers mean:

-The key takeaway from this card is that based on 2020 average first-year resident income, the PAYE/REPAYE programs will lead to an average monthly payment of a little over $300/month.
-The AAMC estimates that average PGY-1 resident salary increased to $58,350 in 2020.
-This is up from $56,880 in 2019 and from $55,974 in 2018 and $54,600 in 2017.
-It is nice to see at least some rise in resident salaries each year.
+The key takeaway from this card is that based on 2018 average first-year resident income, the PAYE/REPAYE programs will lead to an average monthly payment of $300.
+The AAMC estimates that average PGY-1 resident salary increased to $55,974 from $54,600 in 2018.
+These are good ballpark numbers to keep in mind when planning your resident budget.
+My own experience was that my payment ranged from $0 (PGY1) to $425 (PGY4), the higher amount due to extra income from moonlighting starting PGY3 year.

 The bottom line:

 Have an exciting medical story to tell or some advice to give?
 A unique background or path into medicine?
-Want to share your own post or experience with our followers?
+Want to share your own post or experience with our followers? #LifeofaMedStudent welcomes posts from our readers!
+Have your VOICE heard to all those in medical training!
+Contribute to #LifeofaMedStudent!

 To save money on study products, check out our “Medical Student Discounts” page.
 20% or more off your favorite education resources!